Taranis gratiosa: Description

-(Original description) The very small shel lis fusiform. it is white, thin, turriculate, spirally distantly ribbed, and with numerous axial distinctly retrocurrent and flexuous threads.
+(Original description) The shell is very small and fusiform, characterized by its white, thin, and turriculate form.
+It features widely spaced spiral ribs and numerous distinct axial threads that are retrocurrent and flexuous.

-Sculpture : The spire-whorls below the smooth protoconch have a fine thread margining the suture below, a second very prominent spiral cord on the angle of the shoulder, and a third equally strong cord at the middle between the angle and the suture below.
-The interstices are concave and broader than the cords.
-The body whorl contains 6 spirals from the angle down toward the base, the upper three of which are strong, the others closer together and not so high.
-The base shows a few indistinct spirals.
-The axial sculpture consists of subequidistant fine threads, slightly retrocurrent on the shoulder, flexuous further down.
-On the body whorl they are becoming more irregular, fine growth-lines appearing in the interstices.
+Sculpture: Below the smooth protoconch, the spire whorls exhibit a fine thread bordering the lower suture, a second very prominent spiral cord at the angle of the shoulder, and a third equally strong cord situated midway between the shoulder angle and the lower suture.
+The spaces between these cords are concave and broader than the cords themselves.
+The body whorl features six spiral cords descending from the shoulder angle toward the base; the upper three are robust, while the lower ones are closer together and less pronounced.
+The base displays a few indistinct spirals.
+The axial sculpture consists of fine, nearly equidistant threads that are slightly retrocurrent on the shoulder and become flexuous further down.
+On the body whorl, these threads become more irregular, with fine growth lines appearing in the interstices.

-The colour of the shell is whitish.
-The spire is conic, turriculate, about the same height as the aperture.
-The protoconch is globular, smooth, of l¼ whorls.
-The shell contains four whorls, with a very distinct and but slightly sloping shoulder.
-The base is somewhat contracted.
-The suture is superficial, margined.
-The aperture is subpyriform, angled above, with a short and broad siphonal canal below, slightly emarginate at the base.
-The outer lip is angled above, then convex, contracted below, thin and sharp, crenulated on the outside by the spirals.
-The sinus is rounded, not deep, situated just above the carina.
-The columella is straight, smooth, concave on meeting the parietal wall, bent to the left towards the siphonal canal below.
-The inner lip is thin, narrow, extending over the faintly convex parietal wall, tapering to a fine point below.
+The shell is whitish in color, with a conical, turriculate spire that is approximately the same height as the aperture.
+The protoconch is globular and smooth, consisting of about 1¼ whorls.
+The shell has four whorls, each with a very distinct but slightly sloping shoulder.
+The base is somewhat contracted, and the suture is superficial and margined.
+The aperture is subpyriform, angled at the top, with a short and broad siphonal canal below, slightly notched at the base.
+The outer lip is angled at the top, then convex, tapering below, thin and sharp, and crenulated on the exterior by the spiral ribs.
+The sinus is rounded, shallow, and positioned just above the carina.
+The columella is straight and smooth, concave where it meets the parietal wall, and curves to the left towards the siphonal canal.
+The inner lip is thin and narrow, extending over the faintly convex parietal wall, tapering to a fine point at the base.
 The operculum is unknown.